videowhisper/Webcam-Streaming-WebRTC/README.md

 ### Using Pre-built Distribution

 1. Download or build the distribution files (the `dist` folder)
-2. Upload the files to your web server (Apache, Nginx, etc.)
+2. Upload the files from `dist` to a folder on your web server (Apache, Nginx, etc.)
-3. Create a `config.json` file in the root folder (or duplicate `unconfigured.json`) and update it with your server details:
+3. Create a `config.json` file in the root folder (or duplicate `unconfigured.json`) and update it with your streaming server details:

 ```json
 {